harry-gibson/harry-gibson.github.io/_pages/dhs.md

 The FME workbench which generates and executes the SQL files, and samples of the output it produces, can be found in <a href="https://github.com/harry-gibson/dhs-fever-seeking-treatment" target="_blank">this repository</a>.

+This work has been regularly updated since the 2016 publication and it now forms a key part of the malaria modelling in the <a href="http://www.healthdata.org/gbd" target="_blank">Global Burden of Disease</a>study.
 ---
 ### DHS Indicator Data reverse-engineering

 The DHS publish a large number of "indicators" which are summaries of their data, aggregated to the national or subnational (regional) level.
-These are intended to provide a way of comparing information across surveys, as they are available in one place for a large number of the surveys.
+These are intended to provide a way of comparing information across surveys, as they are available in one place for a large number of the surveys, and can be downloaded through sources such as <a href="https://www.statcompiler.com/en/" target="_blank">STATcompiler</a>.

 However as these indicators are aggregations they are not helpful for fine-scale spatial modelling.
-My work on producing a relational database of the raw survey data which can then be queried across surveys enables calculation of the indicators at the cluster (point) level.

 Although the DHS calculate the aggregated indicators themselves, they did not have the means to do so at a cluster level, and so the DHS asked us to do this on their behalf.

-I reverse-engineered and calculated a number of their indicators at the cluster level.
+My work on producing a relational database of the raw survey data which can then be queried across surveys enables calculation of the indicators at the cluster (point) level, and so I reverse-engineered and calculated a number of their indicators at the cluster level.
 The code I produced is available in <a href="https://github.com/malaria-atlas-project/DHS-Indicators" target="_blank">this repository</a>.

 These point estimates were then used in a geostatistical model to produce pixel-level continuous estimates for those indicators.
 Those pixel-level maps are now published by the DHS themselves on their <a href="http://spatialdata.dhsprogram.com/modeled-surfaces/" target="_blank">Spatial Data Repository</a>